What is the Cybersecurity Act (Cyberbeveiligingswet)?

 📌 In summary

 The Cybersecurity Act is the national legislation through which the Netherlands implements the NIS2 directive.
-It requires companies in vital sectors to organise Cybersecurity structurally, report incidents and secure their digital supply chain.
+IT requires companies in vital sectors to organise Cybersecurity structurally, report incidents and secure their digital supply chain.